-Nonrecurring actions in the enacted budget combined with current law provisions that automatically restore municipal sales tax revenue sharing and reduce the hospital provider tax after this biennium contribute to the legislative Office of Fiscal Analysis projection for out-year general fund budget gaps in fiscal years 2020 through 2022 of \$2.2 billion, \$2.9 billion, and \$3.4 billion, respectively, even assuming continued revenue growth.
+Nonrecurring actions in the enacted budget combined with current law provisions that automatically reduce certain tax revenues after this biennium contribute to the state's projection for out-year general fund budget gaps in fiscal years 2020 through 2023 of \$2 billion, \$2.6 billion, \$3.2 billion and \$3.7 billion, respectively, even assuming continued revenue growth.
 While noting that some of the automatic actions embedded in current law may prove less controversial to adjust, Fitch believes the state will find it challenging to provide solutions to these gaps.